mm6/InternetOfThingsCourse/Syllabus.md

 There will be a closed Book Final Exam based on readings, lectures, and programming (45%).

+The Final Exam is scheduled on Friday, October 11, 11:00-12:20 PM Room: TBA

 ### Late Assignment Policy

 You have 7 grace days to spend.
 This policy is meant to cover such issues as job